piegope/doc/docs/en/rdm/windows/commands/edit/edit/play-list/play-list-actions.md

 ---
 {% youtube 'VTGPUMl5zKY' %}

 You can create Local or Shared play List in {{ en.RDM }} .
-There&apos;s several methods to create or edit a Play List:
+There's several methods to create or edit a Play List:

 * Using the Play List Management.
 * Create Play List depending on entries state and selection.